tramduong/tramduong.github.io/portfolio/ml/supervised_loan.md

 {:toc}

-This page contains the different algorithms for supervised learning with a loan default dataset.
+This page contains the different algorithms for supervised learning with the loan default dataset.
 This approach aims to predict mortgage probability of default data and provide insights for these predictions using different advanced algorithms.<br>
 For a more detailed explanation, check out [My Github](https://github.com/tramduong/Data-Science-Portfolio/tree/master/Loan%20Default)
 {:.note}